 Robert M Rouphail

-- Africa, Indian Ocean World, Environmental History, History of Science, Global History, Empire, Race, Gender
+- East Africa and the Indian Ocean World, Environmental History, History of Science, Global History, Empire, Race, Gender

 Beyond this project, I am also interested in global histories of mobility and technology, as well as Afro-Asian politics, decolonization, and the making of the "Third World."